OriginHub-pvt/originhub-data-engineering/README.md

 You can trigger from the UI (`Trigger DAG w/ config`) or the CLI.
 The DAG accepts the following optional parameters:

-- `rss_urls`: list of feed URLs (string, comma/newline separated list, or JSON array)
+- `rss_url`: list of feed URLs (string, comma/newline separated list, or JSON array)
 - `output_dir`: target directory relative to `/opt/airflow/dags` (defaults to `rss_data`)
 - `request_timeout`: HTTP timeout in seconds (default `30`)